project-feynman/v2/doc/never_abandon.md

-Walking upon the fairway of the Windmill course, pushing my three-wheeled golf trolley, I felt a gentle breeze from ahead.
+Walking upon the fairway, pushing my three-wheeled golf trolley, I felt a gentle breeze from ahead.
 My dog followed besides me, sniffing along the floor.
 I looked up at the sky.
 It was grey, but not hopeless.
 Right there and then, I made a grand promise:

 "The things that had happened to me...I'll ensure nobody else will have to go through them..."